fusioncharts/dev_centre_docs/chart-guide/standard-charts/scroll-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/nAa33/) to edit the scroll column 2D chart.

+## Scroll Bar 2D Chart

+Now, let's create a scroll bar 2D chart.
+To render a scroll bar chart in 2D, change the value of the `type` attribute from `scrollColumn2D` to `scrollBar2D`.
+The rest of the data structure remains the same.

+For the detailed list of attributes, refer to the chart attributes page of the scroll bar 2D chart.

+A single-series scroll bar 2D chart looks like:

+LIVE CHART

+Click here to edit the scroll bar 2D chart.

 ## Scroll Line 2D Chart

 Now, let's create a scroll line 2D chart.
-To render a scroll line chart in 2D, change the value of the `type` attribute from `scrollColumn2d` to `scrollline2d`.
+To render a scroll line chart in 2D, change the value of the `type` attribute from `scrollBar2D` to `scrollline2d`.
 The rest of the data structure remains the same.

 For a detailed list of attributes, refer to the [chart attributes](/chart-attributes/?chart=scrollline2d) page of scroll line 2D chart.